 Flat Tire: You can get help installing a spare if you already have one.
 Replacement tires are not covered.

-Dead Battery: A mechanic from Cross Country Motor Club will provide a jump start.
+Dead Battery: A mechanic from Cross Country Motor Club will provide assistance with dead or weak batteries.

 Empty Gas Tank: You can get up to 2 gallons delivered for free.
 After that, you have to pay.

 Towing: You’ll be towed to the nearest auto shop or a location of your choice.
 Just remember that any charges over $50 are on you.

 Lockout: If you get locked out of your car, a locksmith will be dispatched.
 You are on the hook for the cost of the replacement key, and you may need to show ID.